weeeBox/mobile-system-design/README.md

 - **Do we need to support Emerging Markets?**
 Publishing in a developing country brings additional challenges.
 The app size should be as small as possible due to the widespread use of low-end devices and higher cost of cellular traffic.
 The app itself should limit the number and the frequency of network requests and heavily rely on caching.
 - **What number of users do we expect?**
-This seems like an odd question for a mobile engineer but it can be very important: a large number of clients results in a higher back-end load  -  if you don't design your API right , you can easily initiate a DDoS attack on your own servers.
+This seems like an odd question for a mobile engineer but it can be very important: a large number of clients results in a higher back-end load  -  if you don't design your API right, you can easily initiate a DDoS attack on your own servers.
 Make sure to discuss an Exponential Backoff and API Rate-Limiting with your interviewer.
 - **How big is the engineering team?**
 This question might make sense for senior candidates.
 Building a product with a smaller team (2–4 engineers) is very different from building it with a larger team (20–100 engineers).
 The major concern is project structure and modularization.
 You need to design your system in a way that allows multiple people to work on it without stepping on each other's toes.

 ## High-Level Diagram
 Once your interviewer is satisfied with the clarification step and your choice for the system requirements - you should ask if they want to see a high-level diagram.
 Below is a possible solution for the "Twitter Feed" question.
 ![High-level Diagram](/images/twitter-feed-high-level-diagram.svg)

 ### Server-side components: